iotaledger/iota-wiki/docs/participate/funding/edf-funding.md

 The EDF is a fund to help get new innovation and ideas from the community off the ground.
 If you have an  idea that is beneficial for the IOTA ecosystem, you can apply for funding.
 The EDF was funded by the community with donations.

+You can find more infos about the EDF on the [official website](https://fund.iota.org).